Business & Climate Change

 - HEC’s Master in International Finance has been ranked as the best in the world by the FT for the past 5 years.

-Upon successful completion of the summer program, participants will be able to:
+Upon successful completion of the summer program, participants will be able to do the following:

-Students will be assessed based on the following:
+Participants will be evaluated based on the following:

 Successful completion of the program leads to the award of 7 ECTS credits.*